Generated Black Hills headwater creek scene representing Castle Creek above Deerfield Reservoir in South Dakota, not an exact location photo

 Use RiverReports for the live chart and keep USGS site 06409000 open as the official above-Deerfield reference.

-Start with the Forest Service Road 291 corridor because South Dakota's stream-management plan specifically identifies that road as the upper Castle Creek access route.
+Start with the Forest Service Road 291 area because South Dakota's stream-management plan specifically identifies that road as the upper Castle Creek access route.

 Above the reservoir you are planning a smaller road-linked upper creek day.
-Below Deerfield the trout habitat is more reservoir-influenced and the public corridor is more walk-in oriented.
+Below Deerfield the trout habitat is more reservoir-influenced and the public area is more walk-in oriented.